Does car insurance go down at 25?

-Average rates by age
+Average car insurance rates by age

 Looking for an exact price?
 Get an auto insurance quote online and see your rate in minutes.